MicrosoftDocs/appcenter-docs/docs/test-cloud/troubleshooting/steps-desync.md

 ---

 # Test Report Steps are Out-of-Sync
-App Center Test attempts to generate reports that syncronize each test & test step across devices used.
-In order to achieve this, the system relies on the filenames and sequence that screenshots are taken in.
+App Center Test attempts to generate reports that synchronize each test & test step across devices used.
+To do this, the system relies on the filename and order for each screenshot taken.

 If your test suite runs on multiple devices, and your test suite allows devices to take different paths through your test code, you might see affected tests with steps that appear to be out-of-order, skipped and/or duplicated in the report.

-Skipped tests are not treated as test failures.
+Skipped tests aren't treated as test failures.

-### Psuedocode to reproduce issue
+### Pseudocode to reproduce issue
 ```
 if(bool)
 {